haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/99_tasks/Task24S.md

 - Docker
 - git
 - VS Code
-    - with REST Client add-on
+    - with REST Client extension
 - Locally for development and running local version of Node most likely: Nodejs, TypeScript, Nodemon, ...
 - Possibly MariaDB RDBMS installed locally but only IF:
     - Dockerized version will not work